jessyoon14/highlight-image-generator/README.md

 python highlighter/manage.py runserver 8000
 ```

-Please turn on the front-end in another shell.
+Please serve the front-end in another shell.

 ```bash
 # cd into the frontend directory cloned above, using the appropriate path for your computer